Top 12 Venture Capital Firms in Boston

 5. Bain Capital

 Bain Capital is a major alternative investment firm with deep roots in private equity, venture capital, and credit.
-Their extensive experience makes them one of the most well-known financial partners in the world.
+Since its founding in 1984, it has grown into a multi-strategy firm that invests across the business lifecycle.

 You can refer to their website here.